T

 Packing highlights

-• Rain jacket or poncho (even in the dry season)
+• Rain jacket or poncho (even in dry season, brief showers can occur)

 Save your Cusco trip